carterburn/socksprox/README.md

 AsyncRead/WriteExt as a trait bound)

 ## Credits
-I sought some help from merino (probably? the first SOCKS5 implementation in Rust) that can be found [here](https://github.com/ajmwagar/merino/tree/master).
+I sought some help from merino (another SOCKS5 implementation in Rust) that can be found [here](https://github.com/ajmwagar/merino/tree/master).
 The design is roughly the same with some tweaks here or there that I added.
 The 'additions' that I added are probably not correct or industry standard, but gave it my best